 The Importance of the Executive Function

 From decision making to task completion, executive function plays a key role.
 This function is in charge of our learning capacity, ability to focus and pay attention, short and long-term memory, behavior, self-discipline, risk-assessment, and logical and rational thinking.

 All the abilities above are fundamental when performing any activity, from work to our social lives.
 Therefore, it is crucial to make sure that our executive function is on point, as it will allow us to unlock our full potential.
-A recent study published by Frontiers in Psychology has discovered that people who suffer from any disorder affecting the brain tend to make worse decisions, leading to disadvantageous outcomes affecting the quality of life.
+A recent study published by Frontiers in Psychology has discovered that some affected people tend to make worse decisions, leading to disadvantageous outcomes affecting the quality of life.

 Different models of Executive functioning